BitcoinDesign/Guide/guide/foundations/foundations.md

 # Foundations

-Learn about some of the basic principles to keep in mind when designing Bitcoin applications.
+Learn about some of the basics to keep in mind when designing Bitcoin applications.

 ---